HugoBlox/theme-academic-cv/content/en/authors/admin/_index.md

 ISLab is a research group with Graduate School of Information Science and Technology, Osaka University, also known as Artificial Intelligence and Mathematics Group with Institute for Datability Science, Osaka University.

-As a research institute with a mission to provide data science-related technolgies to everyone, we are collaborating with various departments in Osaka University and other research institutes, as well as companies.
-As ISLab, a part of Graduate School of Information Science and Technology, we work with students to motivate them and cultivate their interests toward research as well as knowledge on releated fields.
+As a research institute with a mission to provide data science-related technologies to everyone, we are collaborating with various departments in Osaka University and other research institutes, as well as companies.
+As ISLab, a part of the Graduate School of Information Science and Technology, we work with students to motivate them and cultivate their interests in research as well as knowledge in related fields.

 ### For prospective students